-Our “No Sale – No Fee” guarantee means that we won’t charge you a penny in legal fees if, through no fault of your own, your sale or purchase falls through.
+Our 'No Sale, No Fee guarantee means that we won’t charge you a penny in legal fees if, through no fault of your own, your sale or purchase falls through.

-- No hidden charges
+No hidden charges

-- No secret profit on searches and other disbursements
+No secret profit on third party fees

 Nearly all of our conveyancing work is offered at a fixed price, so you’ll know what you need to pay and when, with no nasty surprises.

-We’ll always give you an individual quotation once we know all the information we need to be able to give you a full breakdown.
+We’ll always give you an individual quotation once we know all of the information we need to be able to give you a full breakdown.

 Purchase of a £200,000 freehold residential property – example charges

-Example of fees and disbursements for someone buying a freehold residential property in Bury St Edmunds at £200,000:
+Here's an example of fees and disbursements for someone buying a freehold residential property in Bury St Edmunds at £200,000: